 Sidewalk Snow Removal

-Big Lake is a walk-able community and many residents, especially children and those with physical handicaps, rely on the sidewalk system to safely navigate their neighborhoods and access community resources.
-It only takes one snowy/icy sidewalk section to force pedestrians into the road where their safety is compromised.
+Big Lake is a walkable community with many residents who rely on the sidewalk system to safely navigate their neighborhoods and access community resources.
+It only takes one snowy or icy sidewalk section to force pedestrians into the road where their safety is compromised.
+This is why it is important to ensure that all sidewalks are being cleared in accordance with the City’s Snow Removal Ordinance.

 • After 24 hours, the City or its authorized contractor will clear the snow, serve a notice, and bill the property owner for the cost of the snow removal.